There’s plenty of misinformation circling around out there about IRS audits. It’s time to clear the air and get the facts.

 IRS adjustment letter – probably the simplest and least intrusive communication from the government regarding your taxes.
 Basically, the IRS will send you a letter notifying you that there was an adjustment due to a miscalculation or small typographical error.

-Once you review the errors and agree with the adjustments needed, all you have to do is follow the instructions contained within the letter and you’re done.
+Once you review the errors and agree with the adjustments needed, all you have to do is follow the instructions contained in the letter and you’re done.

 A correspondence audit – basically an audit through the mail.
 You’ll receive a letter from the IRS usually asking for clarification about certain parts of your tax return.
 Once you supply the correct official documents requested by the IRS, usually documents confirming deductions and expenses, the correspondence audit will be satisfied.